From mingling gacha, isekai, and TSF.

 “I admire your dedication, but the foundation of all success is built around a good night’s sleep.
 Come along now, my dear.”

-My heart went doki doki as we held hands, skipping a beat before increasing its frequency.
-This was normal, I told myself, knowing these words to be true based on the memories that filled my head, yet a sense of taboo accompanied it, a wonder if what I was doing was truly right, a thought I pegged as a remnant of that other life of mine.
+My heart went doki doki as we held hands.
+This was normal, I told myself, knowing these words to be true based on the memories that filled my head, yet a sense of taboo accompanied it.
+A worry if what I was doing was truly right, a thought I pegged as a remnant of that other life of mine.
 I discarded this thought as soon as I identified it, reassuring myself of the joy I felt when I was fawned over by Zyrus, and the love I felt for him I held deep in my heart.

-We left the balcony and made out way to our chamber, a deliberately simple dwelling that beared a large bed for the two of us.
-Without thinking, we began to change out of our armors and shed down to our undergarments, still covering our bodies with a degree of modesty, and never becoming truly naked.
+We left the balcony and made our way to our chamber, a deliberately simple dwelling that bore a large bed for the two of us.
+Without thinking, we changed out of our armors and shed down to our undergarments, still covering our bodies with a degree of modesty, and never becoming truly naked.
 As while we had indeed been intimate together many times in the past, we were content with simply being in each other’s company once we pulled away the sheets, and were placed side-by-side on our mattress.
-We looked inwards at one another, locking our eyes and sharing in a mutual happiness before offering our other half a simple, yet loving, good night, both of us closing our eyes as we remained facing each other.
+We looked inwards at one another, locking our eyes and sharing in mutual happiness before offering our other half a simple, yet loving, good night, both of us closing our eyes as we remained facing each other.

 Zyrus was quick to fall into slumber, likely from physical fatigue and the mental energy he had to invest on my behalf earlier today.
 Whereas I found myself staying awake, struggling with the thoughts that periodically popped into my head throughout the evening.
 All of which gravitated around a singular question that persistently pecked away at my mind.